 - Legislative Tracking Software: Lift has invested in state legislative tracking software that enables effective and efficient tracking of all legislation related to Sexual and Reproductive Health (SRH) policies, as well as legislation related to the policy priorities of coalition partners (such as equal pay, minimum wage, and violence against women prevention).
 Lift provides partners and advocates with regular updates on this legislation through its newsletter and blog posts.

-- Lawmaker Profiles: In 2017, Lift developed lawmaker profiles showing how members of the Louisiana House and Senate are voting on SRH issues, including sex education and abortion.
+- Lawmaker Profiles: Lift develops lawmaker profiles showing how members of the Louisiana House and Senate are voting on SRH issues, including sex education and abortion.

 Civic Engagement of Medical Providers:

 Lift has identified the need to engage more medical providers (e.g., doctors and nurses) in advocacy efforts, and the need to develop their skills at providing expert testimony on reproductive health policy proposals to inform lawmakers’ decisions.
 If you are a medical professional and are interested in improving the health outcomes for Louisiana's women, please contact us for more information on how to get involved.

 Power of the Provider (PoP)

 In 2016, Lift Louisiana joined with Reproductive Education + Advocacy Louisiana [REAL], Louisiana State University Health Sciences Center (LSUHSC), Planned Parenthood Gulf Coast, Institute for Women and Ethnic Studies (IWES) and Physicians for Reproductive Health to organize an event that would bring medical professionals together to celebrate their unique and powerful voice for impacting reproductive health policy.
 The first Power of the Provider (PoP) Event was held in November 2016 to educate and empower local medical providers and connect them with community-based reproductive health advocacy organizations.